Spay & Neuter

 Setting your pet on the right path to a long and healthy life starts the moment you bring them into your home.
 In addition to making sure they have their checkups and vaccinations, you also need to consult with your veterinarian about having your pet spayed or neutered.
-Dog and cat spay and neuter in Elwood, IN is the only ways to prevent unwanted pet pregnancies and reduce animal overpopulation in the Elwood community.
+Dog and cat spay and neutering is the only way to prevent unwanted pet pregnancies and reduce animal overpopulation in the Elwood community.
 They can also help dogs and cats live longer!

 Benefits of Spaying/Neutering Your Pet